danschlz/danschulz.github.io/books.md

 permalink: /books/
 ---

 I love stumbling on [other people's reading lists](#otherlists), and this page is a list of my own favorites.
-[Here's a log of every book I've read](/book-log), and I also keep [Goodreads up to date](https://www.goodreads.com/user/show/61944802-dan-schulz).
+I also keep [a log of every book I've read](/book-log) and keep [Goodreads](https://www.goodreads.com/user/show/61944802-dan-schulz) up to date.

 Jump to:
 * [Economics](#economics)